 After the market bottom in 2009, following the financial crisis which began in 2008, the S&P 500 (an index tracking some of the USA’s biggest companies) had risen nearly 300% over the next 10 years.

-The bolder contrarian investor out there might see a stock like these two and actually “short” it – meaning they’d make a bet that the stock will in fact fall.
+While many investors might pile on such bandwagons in the believe that growth will continue, bolder contrarian investors might see trends like this and decide to”short” the stocks in question – meaning they’d make a bet that the stock will in fact fall.

-On the flip side are stocks that have sunk in value, but the underlying business is still the same as before.
-Contrarian investors might look at these stocks, asses the fundamentals of the business and conclude that the businesses are, in fact, still worth investing in and that investors have sold off too much.
+Sometimes stocks sink in value in response to a particular trigger, but the underlying business is still the same as before.
+Contrarian investors might look at these stocks, assess the fundamentals of the business and conclude that the businesses are, in fact, still worth investing in and that investors have sold off too much.

-An example of this could be Boohoo, who saw their shares sink in response to a scandal around where and how their clothes were produced.
-Without getting political, this is more of a PR issue than it is an issue with their business (although you could easily argue the two are linked).
+An example of this could be Boohoo.
+In mid 2020, the fashion brand saw its share prices plunge in response to a scandal around where and how its clothes were produced.
+Without getting political, this was more of a PR issue than it was an issue with the business (although you could easily argue the two are linked).

-- Warren Buffett is probably the most famous investor with a contrarian streak, known for the phrase “be fearful when others are greedy, and greedy when other’s are fearful.”
+- Warren Buffett is probably the most famous investor with a contrarian streak, though some might regard him as primarily a value investor.
+He’s known for the phrase “be fearful when others are greedy, and greedy when others are fearful.”
 Buffett has long encouraged investors to buy stocks during downturns.
-At the start of the most recent market crash in March, for example, Buffett told investors during the Berskhire Hathaway annual meeting that he still bet on America in the long term.

 - Nassim Taleb is another famous contrarian, maybe not just in investing, although he may disagree.
 Taleb is known for advocating “tail-risk hedging”.
 He made a lot of money in the 2008 crash, and the hedge fund he’s associated with, Universa Investments, made a huge return during the market crash in March 2020 due to coronavirus.

 - There is the potential for big rewards when you get it right